shape-change/designagent/README.md

 ## About

-Shape & Chang works across service design, organisational change, and product strategy.
+Shape & Change works across service design, organisational change, and product strategy.

 These tools grew out of a platform we were building.
 Giving them away turned out to be a better idea.
 If you use them and want to talk — or want someone in the room when it matters — shapechange.io